 He had a nagging doubt about all this.
-If he was for the sake of argument a demon, and so many things had happened to him recently he was prepared to concede that he might have died and not noticed it in the confusion, then he still didn't quite see how the world was his to give away.
-(Rincewind had been told that death was just like going into another room.
-The difference is, when you shout, "Where's my clean socks?", noone answers.)
+If he was for the sake of argument a demon, and so many things had happened to him recently he was prepared to concede that he might have died and not noticed it in the confusion7, then he still didn't quite see how the world was his to give away.
 He was pretty sure that it had owners who felt the same way.